What’s inside: Mocktails don’t have to be boring, try these healing and delicious Nettle tea mojitos that are as functional as they are flavorful.

-I’ve been off alcohol for 9 months now (and no I’m not pregnant!)… it’s been amazing to help me heal my digestion and inflammation.
-However, that’s not to say it’s always been easy or that I haven’t been tempted to get down with a glass of rosé with my girlfriends especially in the summer when everyone is extra social!
-But I’ve stayed away, because feeling ill for days and setting myself back is not something I want to do at this point.
+I’m no stranger to mocktails as someone who rarely drinks and had to be off alcohol for at least a year while working through gut healing.
+Taking that break was amazing to help me heal my digestion and inflammation.
+However, that’s not to say it was always easy or that I haven’t been tempted to get down with a glass of rosé with my girlfriends especially in the summer when everyone is extra social!
 So what’s a girl to do?
 NETTLE TEA MOJITOS!!

 After learning a lot more about the healing powers of herbs, Stinging Nettle became a favorite.
 There are just so many benefits it’s hard not to try it.
 That aside, I don’t *love* the taste of it, so I was challenged with finding a way to still enjoy it.
-When I was craving a mocktail a few weekends ago… I was poking around for ingredients and VOILA – it hit me, “let’s get some super herbal power in this bad boy”, is what I believe I said to myself hahaha… and so it was, a new mocktail was born.
+After a mocktail craving struck once, many moons ago… I was poking around for ingredients and VOILA – it hit me, “let’s get some super herbal power in this bad boy”, is what I believe I said to myself hahaha… and so it was, a new mocktail was born.

 And now?
 Well now, it’s MY FAVORITE.

 I like using this brand for it’s potency.
-And if you’re itching to try this before your box of nettle arrives… might I suggest chamomile or hibiscus tea?
+And if you’re itching to try this before your box of nettle arrives… might I suggest chamomile or hibiscus tea (that will also make it AIP-friendly)!
 You can’t lose with tossing a favorite tea in a mojito as I’ve learned!

 It acts as a(n):